crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/replay-attacks-and-anti-replay-methods/README.md

 * **HTTP Replay (a method for Session Replay):**
   * Nature: This isn't a separate type but rather the method used for a session replay attack.
 The attacker replays an entire HTTP request (e.g., `POST /transfer?amount=1000`).
 If the request lacks freshness (like a nonce or timestamp), the server will process it again.
   * Commonality: The mechanism behind most session and transaction replay attacks on the web.

+While replay attacks can be categorized by their target (e.g., web sessions), they universally follow three core phases:

+1. **Interception:** The attacker captures a legitimate transmission between a client and server.
+This could be a login request, a financial transaction, or an authentication handshake.
+2. **Extraction:** The relevant data is extracted from the captured transmission.
+This could be an entire packet, a security token, or a specific protocol message.
+3. **Injection:** The attacker injects (replays) the captured data into the network channel.
+The receiving system accepts it because it appears to be a legitimate, valid message.

 This section delves into SSL/TLS, session tickets, and authentication tokens.
 The primary type of replay attack it focuses on is the session replay attack (and its specific method, HTTP replay).
 The section's emphasis on threats to authenticity via replayed authentication tokens or handshake messages directly maps to the session hijacking and TLS handshake replay scenarios, which are the most relevant and common replay threats in modern web security.